Lucsantosg/CloudLogAnalysis/reference/log_analysis_cli_cloud.md

 <dl>
   <dt>-r,--resource-type RESOURCE_TYPE</dt>
-  <dd>(Optional) sets the type of resource.
+  <dd>(Optional) Sets the type of resource.
 Valid values are: *space*, *account*, and *org*
   </dd>

    <dt>-i,--resource-id RESOURCE_ID</dt>
-  <dd>(Optional) Set this field to the ID of the space, the organization, or the account for which you want to get information. <br>By default, if you do not specify this parameter, the command uses the ID of the resource where you are logged in.
+  <dd>(Optional) Set this field to the ID of a space, an organization, or an account. <br>By default, if you do not specify this parameter, the command uses the ID of the resource where you are logged in.
   </dd>

   <dt>-s, --start START_DATE</dt>